 Punitive damages, however, do abide by strict caps and limits.
 According to N.J.S.A. § 2A:15-5.14(b), no defendant may be liable for more than five times the amount of compensatory damages or $350,000, whichever is more.

-Our New Jersey pedestrian accident attorneys can help you maximize potential punitive damages by advocating for your compensatory damages.
+Our Jersey City truck accident lawyers can help you maximize potential punitive damages by advocating for your compensatory damages.
 These damages may be quite high, and plaintiffs often rely on this money to pay for their recovery.

 Call Our New Jersey Pedestrian Accident Attorneys for Help